Skip to content

 Materials That Work in Real Homes

 Porcelain bowls bring restaurant-quality elegance to pet feeding.
 They're naturally antibacterial, dishwasher-safe, and won't retain odours or stains like plastic alternatives.
+The MiaCara Piatto Ceramic Cat Bowl shows how a single porcelain piece can stand alone as a hydration station or pair up with a feeding frame.
 The weight of porcelain also prevents bowls from sliding during meals, creating a stable eating experience for enthusiastic eaters.
 These qualities make porcelain particularly suitable for wet food feeding, where odour retention becomes a significant concern with lesser materials.

 Stainless steel offers different advantages, particularly for cats who prefer their water bowls to stay cooler.
 The reflective surface can help encourage hydration by keeping water looking fresh and appealing.
 Steel bowls also provide excellent durability for cats who tend to be rougher with their feeding equipment.